 World Nomads are very popular with frequent travellers and I know lots of people who swear by them.
 They are particularly good if you are already on the road and want to purchase a policy since many policies require purchase before leaving your home country.
 I would be quite happy using this insurance myself.

-I only recently discovered RentalCars.com, but I probably should have known about them years ago.
+I only recently discovered RentalCars.com, but I probably should have known about them years ago as they are easily the best of all the car hire resources.
 They are part of Booking.com and work in the same way.
 They check lots of the car hire places all in one easy search.
 You will sometimes find that it is even cheaper to book through them than direct with the car hire company.

 Guide Books, Travel Accessories and More